tiprankstipranks

 Cyber Security - Risk 1

-We work diligently to maintain the privacy and security of our customers, suppliers, team members and business information and the functioning of our computer systems, website and other online offerings.
-In the event of a security breach or other cyber security incident, we could experience adverse operational effects or interruptions and/or become subject to legal or regulatory proceedings, any of which could lead to damage to our reputation in the marketplace and substantial costs.
+The Company has established policies and procedures to help maintain the privacy and security of its customers, suppliers, and team members, as well as the security and functioning of its technology (business information, computer systems, website and other online offerings).
+In the event of a security breach or other cyber security event, the Company could experience adverse operational effects or interruptions and/or become subject to legal or regulatory proceedings, any of which could result in substantial costs and damage to its reputation in the marketplace.
+To date the Company is not aware that it has experienced a material cyber security incident.

 Technology - Risk 1

-If we are unable to design, implement and properly operate and maintain various information systems, our ability to conduct our business could be negatively impacted.
+If we are unable to adequately design, implement, operate and maintain various information and technology systems, our ability to conduct business could be negatively impacted.

-We are dependent on information systems to facilitate the day-to-day operations of the business and to produce timely, accurate and reliable information on financial and operational results.
-We are in the process of designing, implementing and updating various information systems.
-These initiatives will require significant investment of human and financial resources, and we may experience significant delays, increased costs and other difficulties with these projects.
-We are currently focusing on projects to improve our merchandising, assortment and inventory systems to enable us to efficiently move product through our supply chain network.
-Any deficiency in the design or implementation or maintenance of these systems could lead to inaccuracy of data and disruption to our business operations, such as demand and fulfillment data, which would lower the accuracy and efficacy of our demand and inventory forecasting.
-Such deficiencies may also result in lost sales from failure to buy product demanded by our customers, excess inventory from buying product not demanded by our customers, higher costs from buying products in an inefficient manner, disruption in sending invoices and tracking payments, and otherwise negative impacts to our business operations.
+The Company is dependent on information and technology systems to facilitate the day-to-day operations of the business and to produce timely, accurate and reliable information on financial and operational results.
+The company is in the process of designing, implementing and updating various systems.
+These initiatives will require significant investment of human and financial resources, and the Company may experience significant delays, increased costs and other difficulties with these projects.
+Deficiencies in the design or implementation or maintenance of these systems could lead to inaccuracy of data and disruption to the Company's business operations.
+In addition, the Company is utilizing data analytics and piloting the use of advance technological applications to support various business initiatives.
+Any inability on our part to properly capture or interpret data may impair our ability to successfully execute our business plans.

 Legal & Regulatory